Mikikn/gender-pay-gap-project/README.md

 (f) Plan for the steps taken to address the problem

-Data Collection (2 weeks): Gather gender-specific salary data from a diverse range of Banking and Finance institutions in the UK over the last five years.
+Data Collection (2 weeks): Gather gender-specific salary data from a diverse range of Finance institutions in the UK over the last five years.

 Data Cleaning and Preparation (1 week): Ensure data consistency, handle missing values, and address outliers to ensure accurate analysis.